 Not everyone will react to bedbug bites!
-Some people have very obvious allergic reactions to bites from insect (arthropod) pests, while others in the same property will be bitten but exhibit none of the signs or symptoms.
+Some people have pronounced allergic reactions to bites from insect (arthropod) pests, while others in the same property will be bitten but exhibit none of the signs or symptoms.

-When you are bitten by bedbugs, the insect injects you, piercing the skin with straw-like mouthparts that have been implicated in the possible transmission of diseases.
+When bedbugs bite, the insect injects you.
+The bugs straw-like mouthparts pierce the skin and have been implicated in the possible transmission of diseases.

-The signs of his skin reaction, to the bed bugs bite, are clear to see.
+The signs of his skin reaction to the bed bugs bite are clear to see.
 This was accompanied by one of the common symptoms of bed bug bites, intense itching.
-Due to infection and scarring caused by previous bites he was trying hard to resist the urge to scratch.
+Due to infection and scarring caused by previous bites, he tried hard to resist the urge to scratch.

 This man’s thumb shows us a fairly representative cluster of Bed Bug Bites.
-When the bed bug is searching for a suitable place to acquire a blood meal, it is attracted by heat emitted by our bodies.
+When the bed bug is searching for a suitable place to acquire a blood meal, it is attracted by our bodies’ heat.
 Another important attractant is carbon dioxide.

 Once on our skin, it quickly picks up on the vascular signature and warmth of blood vessels close to the skin.
 It will then attempt to harvest its blood meal from that point.

-More often than not the bites appear to follow the path of larger blood vessels.
-As such, these clusters or more accurately lines/rows of bites are very common.
+More often than not, the bites appear to follow the path of larger blood vessels.
+As such, these clusters or, more accurately, lines/rows of bites are prevalent.

 Where Do Bed Bugs Come From?

 Getting rid of Bed bugs and eliminating the spread of bedbugs can be very difficult.
-They are about the size of a lentil and very, very flat so fit in the smallest of gaps imaginable.
+They are about the size of a lentil and very flat, so they fit in the smallest of gaps imaginable.

 Bedbugs like to feed on human blood and the blood of other warm-blooded animals.
-These ectoparasites are often brought into our homes on clothing etc, on return from trips away from home.
+These ectoparasites are often brought into our homes on clothing and other items when returning from trips away from home.